FCJ-DNTU/gsp-infra-rds/README.md

 terraform plan
 ```

-Then tell Terraform apply the plan to deploy our infrastructure
+Then tell Terraform apply the plan to deploy our infrastructure (Terraform will ask you, just say "yes").

 ```bash
 terraform apply